 It’s a given that coming from being a hard-core atheist, I would have a lot to learn about the world’s seven great religions.
 It’s not to say that atheists don’t know about these things, but it’s unlikely that most have gone into any great depth of study.
 I don’t like to speak in terms of absolutes, so allow me to add the disclaimer that there are always exceptions to the rule.

-Along my journey out of the abyss of atheism, I recently attended a gathering of about 20 men and women from plumbers to bio engineers for a Buddhist Healing Practice.
+Along my journey out of the abyss of atheism, I recently attended a gathering of about 20 men and women from employees from local Raleigh towing companies to bio engineers for a Buddhist Healing Practice.
 Never having had an experience of this nature, I was curious, but nothing more.
 Ailments from the physical to the mental were addressed and the only requirement on my part in attending was to keep an open mind.

 What I couldn’t repress was my cynicism, that is to say; if one does not come out cured, is that person to blame?
 Was it a set-up to go in with expectations of a spiritual experience and come out feeling less than or shamed?
 Was there going to be an underlying agenda that the idea of superiority over disease only existed if you are meditating “right”, eating “right” or doing other required practices “right” that would allow for a healing to take place?
 To me these expectations are possibly more harmful than a disease itself.